yingweiwo

 Additional Infomation

-Bleomycin (BLM) is a natural antibiotic, toxic to dividing cells (G2/M-phase), also proven effective in squamous cell carcinomas (SCC).
-We have clinically shown that a short-range beta-emitting radionuclide combined to bleomycin (In-111-BLMC) is a tumor-targeting agent in SCCs.
-With higher radionuclide activities it may be possible to develop a more effective agent, to be tested in animal studies.
-Using a 96-well clonogenic assay we investigated three SCC cell lines, grown in our own laboratory.
-IC20, IC50 and IC90 values for BLM were determined.
-The UT-SCC-12A and UT-SCC-12B cells were originated from a primary tumor and a metastasis of the same patient.
-UT-SCC-12A cells were also inoculated subcutaneously into nude mice and the tumor growth was analysed.
-The IC50 value for UT-SCC-19A cell line was 4.0 +/- 1.3 nM.
-UT-SCC-12A and UT-SCC-12B were both more resistant to BLM; IC50 values were 14.2 +/- 2.8 nM and 13.0 +/- 1.1 nM, respectively.
-Within 35 days the weight of nude mice increased 2.8 +/- 0.6g.
-At 25 and 35 days after tumor inoculations the tumor volumes were 111 +/- 51 mm3 and 874 +/- 577 mm3, respectively.
-The calculated doubling time was 3.86 +/- 0.76 days.
-SCC cell lines demonstrate different sensitivity to BLM.
-Our SCC tumor xenograft model showed a rapid growth proper for radiochemotherapeutic studies using In-111-BLMC.
-The uptake of In-111-BLMC in vivo has been directly proportional to proliferation activity, and the tumors with high binding capacity could be predicted from animal model dose calculations.[1]
+Bleomycin (BLM) is a natural antibiotic toxic to dividing cells (G2/M phase) and has also been shown to be effective against squamous cell carcinoma (SCC).
+Our clinical studies have demonstrated that the combination of a short-range β-emission radionuclide with bleomycin (In-111-BLMC) can serve as a targeted therapy for squamous cell carcinoma (SCC).
+Enhancing the activity of the radionuclide may lead to the development of more effective drugs, and animal studies are needed to validate this.
+We used a 96-well colony formation assay to study three SCC cell lines cultured in our laboratory and determined the IC20, IC50, and IC90 values of bleomycin (BLM).
+The UT-SCC-12A and UT-SCC-12B cell lines were derived from the primary tumor and metastatic lesions of the same patient, respectively.
+We also subcutaneously inoculated UT-SCC-12A cells into nude mice and analyzed tumor growth.
+The IC50 value of the UT-SCC-12A cell line was 4.0 ± 1.3 nM.
+Both UT-SCC-12A and UT-SCC-12B cell lines showed high resistance to BLM, with IC50 values of 14.2 ± 2.8 nM and 13.0 ± 1.1 nM, respectively.
+The weight gain of the nude mice was 2.8 ± 0.6 g over 35 days.
+At 25 and 35 days post-inoculation, the tumor volumes were 111 ± 51 mm³ and 874 ± 577 mm³, respectively.
+The calculated doubling time was 3.86 ± 0.76 days.
+SCC cell lines have varying sensitivities to bleomycin (BLM).
+Our SCC tumor xenograft model showed rapid growth and was suitable for radiochemoradiotherapy studies using In-111-BLMC.
+In vivo uptake of In-111-BLMC was proportional to proliferation activity and tumors with high binding capacity could be predicted by dose calculation in animal models.
+[1]

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.